-Math tips and strategies for building number sense to 20 in Kindergarten and first grade: An extensive list of number sense activities and resources are included: books, materials, math manipulatives, and FREE activities!
+Math tips and strategies for building number sense to 20 in Kindergarten and first grade: This blog post includes an extensive list of number sense activities and resources are included: books, materials, math manipulatives, and FREE activities!

 Building Number Sense to 20

-The activities, books, resource suggestions (including a FREE one) cover a ton of number sense concepts and are perfect for Kindergarten and first grade.
-Plus, find valuable number sense materials and manipulative suggestions, as well as freebies you can access today!
-Warning: It’s LONG but filled with so much you won’t want to miss anything!
+The activities, books, and resource suggestions (including a FREE one) cover many number sense concepts and are perfect for Kindergarten and first grade.
+Plus, find valuable number sense materials, manipulative suggestions, and freebies you can access today!

 Why is Building Number Sense Important?

 Children need opportunities to learn and experience numbers.
-Learning to count, identify numbers, and understand quantity are a few of the essential concepts.
-Repeated experiences build understanding and fluency with numbers.
-These experiences help expand knowledge and learn new ideas.
+Some essential concepts are counting, identifying numbers, and understanding quantity.
+Repeated experiences build understanding and fluency with numbers, helping children expand their knowledge and learn new ideas.
 A strong number sense is vital for future understanding of more complex math topics.

-The activities below are ones that have been used successfully.
-Use them as they are described or adapt them to your own needs.
+The activities below have been used successfully.
+Use them as described or adapt them to your own needs.
 Be flexible.
 Have conversations about numbers and encourage questions.
 When there is an opportunity to order, count, match, or describe with a child, go for it!
-They benefit from seeing numbers in natural, fluid ways.
+Children benefit from seeing numbers in natural, fluid ways.

 Make time for fun and engaging number activities daily and watch fluency develop.